Hard Negative Sample-Augmented DPO Post-Training for Small Language Models: Methodology

 which corresponds to the implementation $\texttt{loss = (per\_token\_loss * loss\_mask).sum() / num\_items}$ in the TRL codebase~\cite{trl-sft}.
 In our setup, we do not apply completion-only masking, so all non-padding tokens in the rendered conversation (system, user, and assistant turns) contribute to the loss.
 Because assistant tokens constitute the majority of positions, the effective supervision is dominated by imitating the provided chain-of-thought solutions under teacher forcing.

 \paragraph{Optimization details.} For the hyperparameters, we use default configurations following standard QLoRA practices.
 We train for a single epoch over the entire MetaMathQA-395K corpus, with a global batch size of $32$ (per-device batch size $8$ and gradient accumulation $4$), learning rate $2\times 10^{-4}$, paged AdamW optimizer, and gradient checkpointing.

-All experiments are run with FlashAttention-2 for efficient attention computation.
+All SFT and DPO experiments are run on a single NVIDIA RTX~5090 GPU with FlashAttention-2 for efficient attention computation.
+SFT training over the full MetaMathQA corpus takes approximately 6~hours of wall-clock time.
 The resulting LoRA-adapted model serves as the starting point for the verifier-guided DPO stage described in Sections~\ref{sec:math-verifier} and~\ref{sec:verifier-dpo}.